crf8472/libarcstk/README.md

   sample blocks (from a CD TOC and the actual audio samples)
 - Verify ARCSs against reference sums from AccurateRip
 - Compute the AccurateRip ID of a CD from its TOC information
-- Parse the response of an request to the AccurateRip database
+- Parse the response from AccurateRip database to plain text

+Although AccurateRip checksums are often referred to as "CRCs", in a mathematical sense, they are not CRCs.
+Therefore, we call them "AccurateRip Checksums" or "ARCS"s for short.

-# What libarcs does not
+## What libarcs does not

-Libarcs has no network facilities and is not supposed to get any.
+Libarcs offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values is better performed by the HTTP networking client of your choice.

-# Current Limitations
+## Current Limitations

+- No production release yet - will be 1.0.0
-- Not considered stable before 1.0.0, the API may change any time in any way
+- API is not considered stable before 1.0.0 - For now, API may change any time in any way
 - Supports only little endian plattforms.
 Release-build on big endian plattforms is therefore ruled out by cmake.
-Will just assume a little endian plattform and fail silently on big endian plattforms without reporting.

-# Bugs
+## Bugs

-- Data tracks are just processed like audio tracks.
-What happens is completely untested.
+- Never tested calculation any images containing data tracks.

-# How to Build
+## How to Build

 Build and install to just use the API:

 	$ cd libarcs         # your libarcs root directory where README.md resides
 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..
 	$ cmake --build .
 	$ sudo make install  # installs to /usr/local

-A detailed HowTo explaining different build scenarios and all build switches see BUILD.md.
+See a [detailed HowTo](BUILD.md) explaining different build scenarios and all build switches.

-# libarcs API

-For the API reference see API.md.
-An introductory tutorial is to follow.
+## How to Use

+An introductory tutorial will be found in the Wiki.
+You can find the API documentation here.